abesto/easyssh/README.md

 easyssh -c='(ssh-exec-parallel)' -d='(knife)' -l=root roles:app /etc/init.d/apache2 reload
 ```

-## Example alias
+## Suggested usage

 This one alias implements the use-case described in the introduction.
+Writing aliases like this is the suggested
+way of using `easyssh`.

 ```sh
 easyssh_executor='(if-command (ssh-exec-parallel) (if-one-target (ssh-login) (tmux-cssh)))'